opconWizard/opcon-docs/docs/job-types/zos.md

   Resource Requirement   Description
   ---------------------- -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   File Resource          This is the most often-used resource definition.
 Previously in this topic, the various rules and conventions that can be used to trigger events using the File Triggering features are explained.
-When a file trigger is defined here, it is said to be a \"scheduled trigger\" and as such is self-documenting in the job that is awaiting it.
+When a file trigger is defined here, it is said to be a "scheduled trigger" and as such is self-documenting in the job that is awaiting it.
   Message Trigger        The various rules and conventions that can be used to trigger events using the WTO Message Triggering features are described.
-When a message trigger is defined here, it is said to be a \"scheduled trigger\" and as such is self-documenting in the job that is awaiting it.
+When a message trigger is defined here, it is said to be a "scheduled trigger" and as such is self-documenting in the job that is awaiting it.
-  Job/Task Resource      This is simply a \"must be\" / \"can\'t be\" executing test.
+  Job/Task Resource      This is simply a "must be" / "can't be" executing test.
 The execution status of a task or job can be checked before a scheduled event is to run to ensure the state is the desired one.
   Tape Units             This is a powerful feature for sites that have tape processing using a scarce or limited device type (e.g., 3420).
 Define any esoteric or generic unit type (e.g., CTAPE or 3480) that is defined on the z/OS system -- and a number from 1 -- 9 for the number of units that the UCB lookup routine is to locate.
 Messages are displayed by OpCon and the LSAM indicating how many units are available and required at a user-defined interval until the resource is satisfied.
 If the resources are available, the job is submitted for execution immediately (within one second).
   REXX Procedure         This function executes a REXX program directly from a REXX procedure library and tests its return code before submitting the associated job.
 If the return code is non-zero, the associated job waits for a user-defined interval and the REXX routine is executed again.
 This process continues until a return code of zero is received from the REXX procedure or the job is removed from the schedule.